John Rodenburg

+John Marius Rodenburg FRS is emeritus professor in the Department of Electronic and Electrical Engineering at the University of Sheffield.
+He was elected a Fellow of the Royal Society (FRS) in 2019 for "internationally recognised... work on revolutionising the imaging capability of light, X-ray and electron transmission microscopes".

 Education

 Rodenburg was educated at University of Exeter where he was awarded a Bachelor of Science degree in Physics with Electronics.
 He moved to the Cavendish Laboratory to complete his PhD on the detection and interpretation of electron diffraction patterns which was awarded by the University of Cambridge in 1986.

 Career and research

-Rodenburg's research interests are in microscopy, materials analysis and the use of ptychography and algorithms for phase retrieval.
+Rodenburg worked until 1999 in the University of Cambridge as a University Research Fellow of the Royal Society.
+He is currently emeritus professor in the Department of Electronics and Electrical Engineering at the University of Sheffield.

+His research interests have mostly been in improving the resolution and other capabilities of electron, X-ray and optical microscopy by processing diffraction patterns instead of using lenses.
+He has innovated many key developments in the diffractive imaging method called ptychography.

-He co-founded Phase Focus Limited and served as its director and Chief Scientific Officer from 2006 to 2015.
+In 2006, Rodenburg co-founded Phase Focus Limited, which uses ptychography to image live cells to improve cancer drug design.
+He served as a director and Chief Scientific Officer from 2006 to 2015.

 Awards and honours

-Rodenburg was elected a Fellow of the Royal Society (FRS) in 2019 for "substantial contributions to the improvement of natural knowledge".
+Rodenburg was elected a Fellow of the Royal Society (FRS) in 2019.